Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Experiments

-\paragraph*{Synthetic data.} We consider $K = 3$ sites and $d=10$ covariates.
-Two distinct data-generating processes (DGPs) are used in the simulations.
-In \textit{DGP A}, each site $k$ independently samples $n_k = 500$ individuals from a site-specific multivariate Gaussian distribution $\mathcal{N}(\mu_k, \Sigma_k)$.
-In \textit{DGP B}, a total of $n=1500$ individuals are first drawn from a bimodal Gaussian mixture and then assigned to sites using a multinomial logistic model based on their covariates.
-We vary the degree of overlap within sites to reflect different practical scenarios: \textit{No local overlap} (the second site has no treated individuals, hence $\mathcal{O}_2 = \infty$), \textit{Poor local overlap} ($\mathcal{O}_2 \approx 10^7$), and \textit{Good local overlap} ($\mathcal{O}_2 \approx 4.6$).
-The outcome models $\mu_1$ and $\mu_0$ are shared across sites and specified as linear functions with interaction terms.
-For comparison, we also generate data consistent with the setting described in \citet{xiong2023federated} (Figure~\ref{fig:compare_w_athey}).
-All reported results are aggregated over 1,500 simulation runs.
-Complete details of the simulation setup are provided in Appendix~\ref{sec:details_simu}.
+We consider \(K = 3\) sites and \(d=10\) covariates.
+Two data-generating processes (DGPs) are used.
+In \textit{DGP A}, each site \(k\) independently samples \(n_k = 650\) individuals from a site-specific multivariate Gaussian distribution \(\mathcal{N}(\mu_k,\Sigma_k)\).
+In \textit{DGP B}, a total of \(n=4000\) individuals are first drawn from a bimodal Gaussian mixture and then assigned to sites according to a multinomial logistic model based on their covariates.
+We vary within-site overlap to mimic different practical scenarios: \textit{No local overlap} (\(\mathcal{O}_2 = +\infty\), the second site has no treated individuals), \textit{Poor local overlap} (\(\mathcal{O}_2 \approx 10^7\)), and \textit{Good local overlap} (\(\mathcal{O}_2 \approx 4.6\)).
+The outcome models \(\mu_1,\mu_0\) are shared across sites and specified as polynomial functions with interactions.
+For comparison, we also generate data consistent with the setting in \citet{xiong2023federated} (Figure~\ref{fig:compare_w_athey}).
+All results are averaged over 800 simulation runs; full details are provided in Appendix~\ref{sec:details_simu}.

-We evaluate several estimators: (i) our proposed \textbf{Fed-IPW} and \textbf{Fed-AIPW}, with either Membership Weights \textbf{(MW)} (Def.~\ref{eq:e_MW}) estimated via federated multinomial logistic regression (well-specified in \emph{DGP B}), or Density Ratio Weights \textbf{(DW)} (Def.~\ref{eq:e_DW}) based on Gaussian models (well-specified in \emph{DGP A}); (ii) the \textbf{Centralized Oracle} (Def.~\ref{def:pooled}); (iii) meta-analysis IPW and AIPW estimators with sample size weighting \textbf{(Meta-SW)} (Def.~\ref{def:meta}); and (iv) the one-shot inverse variance weighted IPW estimator \textbf{(1S-IVW)} from \citet{xiong2023federated}, evaluated under a favorable setting for this method—specifically, we assume that certain propensity score parameters are shared across sites.
-For all estimators, propensity scores are estimated with logistic regression, and outcome models with linear regression.
+We evaluate our proposed \textbf{Fed-IPW} and \textbf{Fed-AIPW} using the \textbf{MW} weights estimated either via federated multinomial logistic regression (well specified in \emph{DGP B}) or via a two-layer Neural Network (NN).
+We compare these methods against several competitors: \textbf{Fed-IPW} and \textbf{Fed-AIPW} with the alternative \textbf{DW} weights based on Gaussian density estimation (well specified in \emph{DGP A}); the \textbf{Centralized Oracle} (Def.~\ref{def:pooled}); meta-analysis IPW/AIPW with sample-size weighting \textbf{(Meta-SW)} (Def.~\ref{def:meta}); and the one-shot inverse-variance weighted IPW estimator \textbf{(1S-IVW)} of \citet{xiong2023federated}, evaluated under favorable conditions with shared propensity-score parameters across sites.
+For all estimators, propensity scores are fit via logistic regression and outcome models via linear regression, implying misspecification in the latter.